pubtech-ai/solo-cmp/README.md

 #### Together with the easier implementation of your CMP you have:

+- 💻 Specialized for publisher websites
 - 🚀 Optimized consent release performance
 - 🏄 Ability to add plugins in standard flow
-- ⚡️ Integration with AMP
+- ⚡️ Partial integration with AMP (docs later)

 #### Guidelines